Rhino Lodge is based on the slopes of the Ngorongoro Crater, close to the rim…

 If the lodge is full, dinner is usually a buffet, but for fewer guests there will be a set three-course menu.
-On our last visit in May 2011 we enjoyed zucchini soup to start, followed by a choice of either chicken masala or meatballs, with rice or potatoes.
+On our last visit in April 2015 we did not get a chance to sample the food but on a previous stay in 2011 we enjoyed zucchini soup to start, followed by a choice of either chicken masala or meatballs, with rice or potatoes.
 We then had a fruit salad for dessert.
 In general the food varies between Swahili and internationally influenced dishes.

 Dining style: Individual Tables

 Drinks included: Drinks are not included.

 Attitude towards children: Rhino Lodge welcomes children of all ages.

 Property’s age restrictions: There are no age restrictions at Rhino Lodge.

 Special activities & services: There are no special activities or services at Rhino Lodge.

 Equipment: Rhino Lodge has a cot as well as high chairs for small children.

 Generally recommended for children: Rhino Lodge is a relaxed and welcoming place that would be a great place for children, however wild animals do pass through the camp so parents must always supervise their children.